neurodroid/stimfit/doc/sphinx/linux_install_guide/requirement.rst

     $ ./configure --enable-python

+The **--enable-python** option is absolutely necessary to install `Stimfit <http://www.stimfit.org>`_ since some of the functionality depends on Python.
 The configure script has some additional options.
 For example, we may want to use `IPython <http://www.scipy.org>`_  instead of the default embedded python shell with the option **---enable-ipython**  (note that the `IPython <http://www.scipy.org>`_ shell is only available under GNU/Linux and it is still very experimental).

 Finally, after running configure, you can type